What Is Retinal Dystrophy?

 Evidence from the Literature

-Chandler et al. AAV-mediated RPE-specific overexpression of MCT2 in a conditional retinal dystrophy model (VMD2-Cre x Mct2fl/fl) restored lactate transport in the RPE and preserved photoreceptor survival.
+- AAV-mediated RPE-specific overexpression of MCT2 in a conditional retinal dystrophy model (VMD2-Cre x Mct2fl/fl) restored lactate transport in the RPE and preserved photoreceptor survival.
 OptoDrum was the primary functional efficacy endpoint, confirming that metabolic gene therapy preserved visual acuity above the natural-history decline of untreated dystrophic controls.
-OptoDrum was confirmed as the product used in this study.

-Procyk et al. Human stem cell-derived cone photoreceptors were transplanted into a degenerated rodent retina; OptoDrum photopic visual acuity confirmed that transplanted cones restored a behaviourally relevant visual signal in the host, providing functional integration evidence beyond structural (ONL or immunohistochemical) endpoints alone.
-OptoDrum was confirmed as the product used.
+- Human stem cell-derived cone photoreceptors were transplanted into a degenerated rodent retina; OptoDrum photopic visual acuity confirmed that transplanted cones restored a behaviourally relevant visual signal in the host, providing functional integration evidence beyond structural (ONL or immunohistochemical) endpoints alone.

 04How Does Neuroinflammation Amplify Photoreceptor Death in Retinal Dystrophy, and Can Immunomodulatory Treatment Preserve OMR-Measured Visual Function?Audience A - Vision-focusedAudience B - CNS/Systemic